jonfernandez12/FRIDAY_code_challenge/docs/technical/index.md

  ```
  ./app/services/middle_processor.py:14:39: W605 invalid escape sequence '\d'
  ```
  It seems that Python 3 interprets string literals as Unicode strings, and therefore our \d is treated as an escaped Unicode character.
-As we are following [Flake8 rules regarding W605](https://www.flake8rules.com/rules/W605.html) to avoid the warning we add --ignore flag when checking flake8 format:
+As we are following [Flake8 rules regarding W605](https://www.flake8rules.com/rules/W605.html)  and [Flake8 rules regarding W503](https://www.flake8rules.com/rules/W503.html) to avoid the warning we add --ignore flag when checking flake8 format:

  ```
 check-flake8 = "python -m flake8 --exclude=.venv/ --ignore=W605"